By Mike Lewis, NCAT Agriculture Specialist

 By Chris Lent, NCAT Agriculture Specialist

-I’ve always found ways to turn “waste materials” into useful resources on the farm fascinating.
+Finding ways to turn “waste materials” into useful resources on the farm has always fascinated me.
 On my farm, I tried to reuse and recycle resources as much as possible to close the off-farm input loop.
 I think farms can become more resilient as they rely on fewer off farm inputs.
 So, when I heard of the mid-scale anaerobic digester being installed at Dickenson College Organic Farm as a demonstration of how small dairy farms can utilize manure and other waste streams to produce on farm energy, I was eager for the opportunity to visit the farm and help spread the word to other farms.

 In November 2023, NCAT Agriculture Specialist Eric Fuchs-Stengel and I had that opportunity.
 We traveled to Dickenson College Organic Farm in Carlisle, PA to visit Matt Steiman, Farm Energy and Livestock Manager at the farm.
 The farm is a beautiful certified organic working farm situated on 90 acres in the south-central part of the state where they grow vegetables and raise beef, lamb, and layers.
 Eric and I were there to shoot a video tour of the newly installed, mid-scale anaerobic biodigester that transforms manure from a neighboring dairy, as well as food waste from the college dining hall and local restaurants, into natural gas that can be used to generate heat and electricity.